Modi on brink of power ahead of India vote count

 If Modi does fall short of a majority, he could face lengthy coalition talks with regional parties that might demand a high price for their loyalty and dilute his reform agenda.

-Modi has retreated to his home base in Gujarat, where he will learn of the election results on Friday before flying to New Delhi for what could be a hero’s welcome from party loyalists clad in the BJP’s orange colors.

-Additional reporting by Shyamantha Asokan; Writing by Douglas Busvine; Editing by Mike Collett-White
+Modi has retreated to his home base in Gujarat, where he will learn of the election results on Friday before flying to New Delhi for what could be a hero’s welcome from party loyalists clad in the BJP’s orange colours.
+(Additional reporting by Shyamantha Asokan; Writing by Douglas Busvine; Editing by Mike Collett-White)